The Normal Pancreas and What it Does

 Beware of Diabetes Mellitus

 When the inflammation subsides in the pancreas, some scarring is inevitable.
-When 80% of the pancreas is damaged to an extent that insulin cannot be produced, diabetes mellitus results.
-This may or may not be permanent depending on the capacity for the pancreas’ tissue to recover.
+When 80% of the pancreas is damaged to the extent that insulin cannot be produced, diabetes mellitus results.
+This may or may not be permanent, depending on the capacity of the pancreas’ tissue to recover.

 - Pancreatitis is inflammation of the pancreas.
 The pancreas secretes digestive enzymes that break down nutrients.

 - If digestive enzymes are activated too early, they can digest the body itself instead of food.

 - It can be painful and life threatening as well as acute or chronic, mild or severe.

 - Signs include appetite loss, vomiting, diarrhea, painful abdomen, and fever.